 Questions?
 Call toll free: 855-664-3450.

-The Antenatal & Neonatal Guidelines, Education and Learning System (ANGELS) was established in 2002 when two major state agencies, the UAMS College of Medicine and the Arkansas Department of Human Services, combined forces to address rural health care disparities and improve obstetrical and neonatal care across Arkansas.
+The IDHI High-Risk Pregnancy Program was established in 2002 when two major state agencies, the UAMS College of Medicine and the Arkansas Department of Human Services, combined forces to address rural health care disparities and improve obstetrical and neonatal care across Arkansas.

-The ANGELS mission is to ensure that every woman in Arkansas at risk of having a complicated pregnancy receives the best possible perinatal care.
-To accomplish this mission, ANGELS is composed of six distinctive elements:
+The program’s mission is to ensure that every woman in Arkansas at risk of having a complicated pregnancy receives the best possible perinatal care.
+To accomplish this mission, the program is composed of six distinctive elements: